 Family-run inns are a good accommodation option, and you’ll find that the locals are very friendly.
 Public transport is pretty inexpensive or you may want to rent a bike.
 For easy-on-the-pocket dining options, stick to local bakeries or trawl local markets for fresh produce so you can and whip up an easy meal yourself.

-Return air fare from Kuala Lumpur to Lisbon: Starts from MYR3,250/ person
+Return air fare from Kuala Lumpur to Lisbon: From RM3250 per person

 Best time to visit: All year round